 Each time upon resuming the nutritional therapy I improve within a few weeks.
 A month or two at most.
 Each time stopping the therapy it takes several months to deteriorate.
 So slowly as not to be noticed much, kind of like the frog in the boiling water.

 This is where the previous discussion of the Lyme disease comes in.
-Upon reflection of this history and the suggestion from a friend mentioning that "Lyme never goes really away", I am now thinking that my previous belief that I had cured the Lyme in my brain may be wrong.
+Upon reflection of this history and the suggestion from a nurse mentioning that "Lyme never really goes away", I am now thinking that my previous belief that I had cured the Lyme in my brain may be wrong.
 Perhaps I did knock it down with the initial treatment, but didn't cure it completely.
 Given this history I am now thinking I need the intense nutrition to keep the existing Lyme at bay.
 As far as curing it goes, that may not be possible.

 This puts me in somewhat of a "catch 22" situation.
 I won't be able to work until I'm better.
 But I won't be able to get better until I can afford the nutrition.
 I'm not sure what to do.